logicalclocks/hopsworks-tutorials/java/README.md

 mvn clean package
 ```

-## Create Feature Groups and Feature View
-This tutorial comes with python a code to create feature groups and feature view:
-- `./setup/create_fg_fv.py`
-- `./setup/fg_for_java_write.py`

 ## Execute java application:
 Now you will create [connection](https://docs.hopsworks.ai/hopsworks-api/3.3/generated/api/connection/) with
 your Hopsworks cluster.
 For this you need to have Hopsworks cluster host address and [api key](https://docs.hopsworks.ai/3.3/user_guides/projects/api_key/create_api_key/)